abtarun/HCP_datalad/README.md

 ## Data format

-A detailed description of the dataset and its subdatasets are available on [HCP_data_description.md](https://github.com/abtarun/HCP_datalad/blob/main/HCP_data_description.md)
+A detailed description of the dataset and its subdatasets are available on [HCP_data_description.md](https://github.com/abtarun/HCP_datalad/blob/main/HCP_data_description.md).

+## Subject IDs used

+The subject IDs used are those that have complete imaging files (functional, anatomical, and diffusion data).
+The list of subjects used can be found in the following file: [subject_IDs_good.txt](https://github.com/abtarun/HCP_datalad/blob/main/subject_IDs_good.txt).

 ## Preprocessing